linma18/IoT-Remote-Control-Car/README.md

 # Quest6 Navigating a Car

-Author: Ellen Lo, Lin Ma, Biyao Liang, 2018-12-14

 ## Summary

-In this quest, we were able to remote control a car built from quest 4 with motors and sensors through a web server.
+The goal of this project is to remote control a car built from quest 4 with motors and sensors through a web server.
 IR receiver is added to receive encoded message from beacons, and webcam plus raspberry pi is also attached on top of car to provide navigating view.

 ## Evaluation Criteria